 In addition to hospitals and doctors, medical professionals such as nurses, assistants, laboratory testing personnel, and employing companies and entities may also be held legally responsible for medical negligence in a case of failure to diagnose cancer.

-If you your doctor failed to properly diagnose your cancer our expert medical negligence attorneys can help to clarify your situation and assist you in understanding your legal options.
+If you your doctor failed to properly diagnose your cancer our expert medical negligence lawyers can help to clarify your situation and assist you in understanding your legal options.

 Maurice Blackburn are Australia’s leading medical malpractice law firm.
 Talk to us today to discuss how we can assist you.
 We have lawyers in Melbourne, Sydney, Brisbane, Perth, Adelaide and throughout Australia.